PhilipFelizarta/Discrete-Portfolio-Optimization/README.md

 # Discrete Portfolio Numerical Optimization Using MGF Objective Functions

 In this notebook, I use numpy to implement a gradient descent algorithm on a constrained optimization problem.
-I seek to minimizethe Moment Generating Function evaluated at $t=1$ of a portfolio composed of multiple independent random variables with defined probability mass functions.
+I seek to minimize the Moment Generating Function evaluated at $t=1$ of a portfolio composed of multiple independent random variables with defined probability mass functions.

 $$
 \min_{\vec{a}} \ln (M_Z (1)) \\ \text{subject to} \\ \\ E[Z] \geq \mu_{\text{min}}